browserengineering/book/book/visual-effects.md

 constructor, which you can now remove.

 ::: {.further}
 SDL is most popular for making games.
-A selection of books about game programming and SDL are listed [here](https://wiki.libsdl.org/Books).
+Their site lists [a selection of books](https://wiki.libsdl.org/Books) about game programming in SDL.
 :::

 Skia provides the canvas